 Beyond the part and the labor, a few other factors can add to your final bill.
 Your system’s warranty is a big one.
 If your compressor is no longer under warranty, you’ll be covering the full cost, which makes a new unit with a 10-year warranty look much more attractive.
 Additionally, when a compressor fails, it can sometimes send debris and contaminants through the refrigerant lines, which may require a system flush or extra parts.
 This is also a good moment to think about long-term savings.
 While a high-efficiency unit costs more upfront, it can significantly lower your energy bills.
 A great way to explore your options is with a Virtual Tele-Tech appointment to get a professional evaluation.

-Repair or Replace?
-4 Key Factors to Consider
+AC Compressor: Repair or Replace?
+4 Things to Check First

 Deciding between a major AC repair and a full replacement can feel overwhelming.
 It’s a big investment either way, and you want to make the right call for your home and your budget.
 While every situation is unique, there are four key factors that can help guide your decision.
 Thinking through each of these can bring clarity and help you feel confident in your choice.